aai-institute/nnbench/docs/guides/artifacts.md

 - `ArtifactCollection` as a list wrapper around artifacts to enable iterations over artifacts.

 You can implement your own derivative classes to handle custom logic for artifact deserialization and loading.
-Additionally, we provide some derived classes out of the box to handle e.g. local filepaths or filesystems which are covered by pythons fsspec package.
+Additionally, we provide some derived classes out of the box to handle local filepaths using filesystems, which are covered by the fsspec package.
 Let us now discuss each class of the framework in detail.

 ## Using the `ArtifactLoader`
-The `ArtifactLoader` is an abstract base class for which you can implement your custom instance by overriding the `load()` method which needs to return a filepath either as a `PathLike` object or a string.
+The `ArtifactLoader` is an abstract base class for which you can implement your custom instance by overriding the `load()` method, which needs to return a file path either as string or a path-like object.
-You can see an example on how that is implemented in the implementation of the `LocalArtifactLoader` (that is also provided out of the box by nnbench).
+You can see an example of it in the `LocalArtifactLoader` implementation that is also provided out of the box by nnbench.
 ```python
 import os
 from pathlib import Path